jcmf/glulx-strings/README.md

 used for debugging, or something, so right now I don't want to bother.

-Let's just, uh, dump anything that appears a constant data pool and looks like moderately well-formed UTF-8.
+Let's just, uh, dump anything that appears in a constant data pool and looks like moderately well-formed UTF-8.
 Break on NULs and control characters, on the theory that those aren't likely to appear in strings and if they do who cares.

 Going to lean on the Buffer constructor to do the UTF-8 decode for us.
 It looks like it quietly replaces invalid sequences with code